-- i) Animals that serve in the capacity of service or therapy animals must be documented and approved through the Office of Student Disability Services. - ii) Students are responsible for meeting with the Associate Director of Residence Life and Housing Operations once accommodation for an approved animal is on file per academic year. - iii) An approved animal may only be on campus after the above steps are completed.
+- Animals that serve in the capacity of service or therapy animals must be documented and approved through the Office of Student Disability Services. - ii) Students are responsible for meeting with the Assistant Director of Residence Life and Coordinator of Housing Operations once an accommodation for an approved animal is on file per academic year.